 - Your English language exam scores.
 See below for information on unconditional, Bridge and provisional scores.

-- Completion of at least two years of high school for freshman, or one year of college-level coursework for transfer student.
+- Completion of at least two years of high school for freshmen, or one year of college-level coursework for transfer student may be substituted for an English proficiency exam.
+These will be reviewed on a case-by-case basis.

 - Attending high school in one of the following programs or countries: American/English International Schools, IB program, Canada, United Kingdom, Ireland, Australia, New Zealand, Singapore, Barbados, Bahamas, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guam, Jamaica, Marshall Islands, St. Kitts, St. Lucia, Scotland, Trinidad and Tobago, Virgin Islands.